Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: On the linking number for invariant measures

-Because of the Portmanteau Lemma, it is useful to determine some sets which have zero measures for all measures in~$\MM(\sigma)$.
-A set~$X\subset \PW$ is said to have \textbf{uniformly zero measure} if for all~$\mu\in\MM(\sigma)$, one has~$|\mu|(X)=0$.
+\paragraphc{Measure zero sets.} Because of the Portmanteau Lemma, it is useful to identify some sets which have zero measures for all signed measures in~$\MM_s(\sigma)$.
+A set~$X\subset \PW$ is said to have \emph{uniformly zero measure} if for all~$\mu\in\MM_s(\sigma)$, one has~$|\mu|(X)=0$.
 Notice that it is enough to satisfy the property on probability measures.

 \begin{lemma}[Portmanteau Lemma for almost continuous functions] Let~$X$ be a metrizable topological space endowed with the Borel algebra.
 Let~$Y\subset X$ be a measurable set and~$f\colon X\to\RR$ a bounded function, which is continuous on~$X\setminus Y$.
-Given a sequence~$(\mu_k)_k$ of signed measures on~$X$, weakly converging toward a measure~$\nu$, one has: \end{lemma}
+Given a sequence~$(\mu_k)_k$ of signed measures on~$X$, weakly converging toward a signed measure~$\nu$, one has \end{lemma}

 A particular case is when~$|\nu|(Y)=0$, where we have convergence of the integrals of~$f$.
+This lemma is adapted from a standard Portmanteau Lemma where the function is required to be continuous everywhere (see \cite[Theorem 13.16]{Klenke2008} for the usual Portmanteau Lemma).